 How to Carb Cycle? – Diet Guideline

-As previously mentioned there are no strict guidelines on how to carb cycle.
-Furthermore the terms “low”, “medium” and “high” carb are very subjective.
-Thus, for some 400g of carbs might be considered medium, whereas for others it might be sky-high, depending not only on body-weight but also the physical activity levels and basal metabolic rate.
+As previously mentioned, there are no strict guidelines on how to carb cycle.
+On top of this, the terms “low”, “medium” and “high” carb are very subjective.
+For some 400g of carbs might be considered medium, whereas for others it might be sky-high, depending not only on body-weight but also the physical activity levels and basal metabolic rate.

-The major thing to keep in mind is that the ratio of higher to lower carb days in a week need to be adjusted based on your goal.
-For example for fat-loss majority of the days should be low carb; for mass-gain majority of the days should be higher carb; and for maintenance ratio of higher to lower carb days should be roughly 50:50.
+The major thing to keep in mind is that the ratio of higher to lower carb days in a week needs to be adjusted based on your goal.
+For example, for fat-loss the majority of the days should be low carb; for mass-gain the majority of the days should be higher carb; and for maintenance ratio of higher to lower carb days should be roughly 50:50.

 Below you can find a table detailing my carb-cycling recommendations, which take into account a typical 4-day training split.